ComputationalPathogens/MNBC/README.md

 2. Please download MNBC.jar and the example folder from this repository
 *********************************************************************************************************

-The 'example' folder includes a small demo, which is described below to demonstrate how to use the tool on the test data.
+The 'example' folder includes a small demo, which is described below to demonstrate how to use the tool.
 All input files used in this demo and output files produced in the following 3 steps are included in this folder, so the 3 commands can be directly run in a terminal window.

 <b>Problem description:</b>
 The 'reads.fasta' file contains ten short-read sequences to be classified.
 Five reads, whose headers start with SRR227300, were sequenced from the E. coli O104:H4 strain.
 The other five reads, whose headers start with SRR032501, from the Yersinia rohdei ATCC_43380 strain.
 The reference database (i.e. the 'RefSeq_genomes' folder) contains two complete genomes obtained from RefSeq: GCF_022869985.1 belongs to the E. coli O104:H4 strain, and GCF_000834455.1 belongs to the Yersinia rohdei YRA strain.